-Two seasons in on Netflix, The Crown is one of the service's most praised shows yet.
+Three seasons, The Crown is one of the most acclaimed of the best Netflix originals.
 The series tells the story of Queen Elizabeth II, from her time as Princess Elizabeth and her 1947 wedding, to the present day.
 Claire Foy's won heaps of accolades for her portrayal of the iconic ruler, as has Matt Smith, who plays Philip, Duke of Edinburgh, who Elizabeth marries.
 In particular, the pair earned points for their easy-going chemistry, which has given these historic personalities a touch of humanity, and even earned some sympathy, which neither are particularly known for.

 It's long been said that women rarely get the juiciest, most despicable, lazy and loathsome roles, as they're often written for men.
-Natasha Lyonne flips that tradition on its head in Netflix's Russian Doll, a new original show from Big Red that shows that the service can still get weird.
+Natasha Lyonne flips that tradition on its head in Netflix original Russian Doll, which demonstrates that the service can still get weird.
 I won't spoil the show's signature twist, but let's just say you'll appreciate how it harkens back to a comedy classic while still reinventing the wheel.

 Love, Death and Robots